gregoryjscott/Simpler/README.md

 ---

-###"What's the purpose of the TaskFactory?"
+###"What's the purpose of the JobFactory?"

-TaskFactory appears to just return an instance of the given Task type, but it actually returns a proxy to the Task.
-The proxy allows for intercepting Task Execute() calls and performing actions before and/or after the Task execution.
-For example, the built-in InjectSubTasks attribute will automatically instantiate sub-task properties (only if null) before Task execution, and automatically dispose of them after execution.
+JobFactory appears to just return an instance of the given Job type, but it actually returns a proxy to the Job.
+The proxy allows for intercepting Job Execute() calls and performing actions before and/or after the Job execution.
+For example, the built-in InjectSubJobs attribute will automatically instantiate sub-job properties (only if null) before Job execution, and automatically dispose of them after execution.

-    [InjectSubTasks]
+    [InjectSubJobs]
-    class CompareAnswers : Task
+    class CompareAnswers : Job
     {
-        // Sub-tasks
+        // Sub-jobs
         public AnswerUsingDynamicProperties AnswerUsingDynamicProperties { get; set; }
         public AnswerUsingStaticProperies AnswerUsingStaticProperies { get; set; }